jgogstad/yubikey-challenger-1password/Readme.md

 ```

 * Make sure you have 1Password mini enabled in your menu bar.
-* Download the repo in zip (or clone it ).
-Put application in dist inside your Applications folder.
+* Download the [latest version]() unzip and put the application __inside your Home's Applications folder.
+It won't work if you put it in the global Applications folder__.
-* Open it and it'll most likely fail on the first run.
+* Open it and it'll tell you it can run because it lack permissions.
-* In System Preferences > Security & Privacy > Accessibility, enable YKC1P to control your machine. __This is required in order for the GUI scripting to work.__
+* In System Preferences > Security & Privacy > Accessibility, enable YKC1P to control your machine. __This is required in order for the GUI scripting to work.__.
+If the application isn't listed, drag it from the place you installed in Finder.
 * You can run the app again and it should ask you for the PIN and send the challenge to slot 1 of your inserted Yubikey.
-* Touch the key to release the response (only if this was chosen on configuration)
+* Touch the key to release the response (only if this was chosen on configuration of your Yubikey).
-* The script will use the response as master password and try to insert in the 1Password mini window.
-If the vault was open the mini dialog will be triggered and nothing will be done.
+* __The script will use the response as master password and try to insert in the 1Password mini window.
+If the vault was open the mini dialog will be triggered and nothing will be done.__

 ## Tips

-* If you want slot1 to contain challenge response mode and slot2 to have the preinstalled yubikey credentials, you can swap them with `ykpersonalize -x`.
-This is perfect for a nano key.
+* If you want slot1 to contain challenge response mode and slot2 to have the preinstalled yubikey credentials _(as this application asumes)_, you can swap them with `ykpersonalize -x` This is perfect for a nano key.
 * You can customize your key to use challenge response mode with "Yubikey Personalization Tool" for OS X. You can get it from [Yubico's personalization tools](http://www.yubico.com/products/services-software/personalization-tools/use/)
+* Ideally you should __use an Alfred2 workflow with a custom shortcut to trigger this app so that you have an easy way to open your vault when required__.
+I created a small alfred workflow that does exactly this (tracked in the repo just in case), doing the same on your preferred tool should be trivial.

+## How to edit the app

-* You can customize the app simply by editing the script  in the src folder with Automator and then running `./build.sh` from the root of the repo. __This could be useful if for instance your `ykchalresp` binary isn't located in `/usr/local/bin/ykchalresp` or you don't want the challenge to be sent to slot #1__ I think editing the app is way simpler than creting a configuration file.
+You can customize the app simply by editing the script in the src folder with Automator, saving and then running `make install` from the root of the repo. __This could be useful if for instance your `ykchalresp` binary isn't located in `/usr/local/bin/ykchalresp` or you don't want the challenge to be sent to slot #1__ I think editing the app is way simpler than creting a configuration file.
+Check the makefile for understanding what it does it's like 50 lines with a lot of whitespace!

 ## Important notes

-I made this in one day for my personal use, so it makes some assumptions:
+__I made this in one day for my personal use, so it makes some assumptions:__

 * You can ensure your master secret is available by saving a copy of it in a secure location like a safe or something.
-Alternatively you can save your Yubikeys secret and the PIN, this would allow you to install the same secret in another Yubikey or a piece of software and get your password by providing the exact same ping.
-Remember there's no way to restore your vault if your password is lost.
+Alternatively you can save your Yubikeys secret and the PIN, this would allow you to install the same secret in another Yubikey or a piece of software and get your password by providing the exact same ping. _Remember there's no way to restore your vault if your password is lost._
-* Slot 1 is set in HMAC-SHA1 challenge response mode.
-I used this slot because that way when I accidentally touch my Yubikey Nano I don't see any input in the screen.
-If you want to use slot 2 you must edit the application script and change the challenge command options from `-2`to `-1`.
+* __Slot 1 is set in HMAC-SHA1 challenge response mode.
+I used this slot because that way when I accidentally touch my Yubikey Nano I don't see any input in the screen.__ If you want to use slot 2 you must edit the application script and change the challenge command options from `-2`to `-1`.
 To do this open the app with Automator.
-* It's assumed that you must touch the key in order to sent the response back to the machine, I do this as a security measure to ensure that malware in my machine would still need human intervention to access the key.
-Because of this assumption you'll see a notification as a reminder in your screen right after you enter your pin.
-* Ideally you should use Alfred2 or a custom shortcut to trigger this app so that you have an easy way to open your vault when required.
-I created a small alfred workflow that does exactly this, doing the same on your preferred tool should be trivial.
 * I'm a total newbie to Applescript and Yubikeys in general, if you see important errors please let me know.